 It’s a beautiful summer day, and you and the family have driven to the beach for the weekend.
 The water is inviting, and you can’t wait to jump in and splash around for a while.
 The family fur-baby came along for the fun in the sun (as if you could get away without them!) and joins right in…

 Do Goldendoodles like to swim?
 Yes!
-Most Goldendoodles love water and swimming.
-Both of the old ancestral breeds (Golden Retriever and Standard Poodle) were bred as water dogs, and that fondness for the water and swimming was passed down to Goldendoodles.
+Most Goldendoodles love water and swimming and are excellent swimmers.
+Both of the old ancestral dog breeds (Golden Retriever and Standard Poodle) were bred as water dogs, and that fondness for the water and swimming was passed down to Goldendoodles.

-Water Safety – Teaching Your Goldendoodle To Swim
+Water Safety – Teaching Your Goldendoodle Puppy To Swim

 The First Experience